npm/redsess/README.md

 Yet another redis session thing for node.

-This is built with [jed/cookies](https://github.com/jed/cookies) in mind, but as long as you stick any similar getter/setter on the request and response objects, then it'll work.
+This is built on top of [jed/cookies](https://github.com/jed/cookies).
+You can optionall pass in a

 ## Example